JordanKingVeoxyl/project-3/README.md

 ![Site view across devices](assets/images/readme-amiresponsive.png)

-The Layer Cakes site is live, the links can be found [HERE](https://love-ireland.herokuapp.com/)
+The Love Ireland site is live, the links can be found [HERE](https://love-ireland.herokuapp.com/)

 ## Table of Contents